LeoDiAngelo/VoxelIsoBlockEditor/README.md

 ## The problem nobody talks about

 Most articles about MonoGame focus on games.
-But what happens when you need a *tool* — a real desktop editor with a WPF UI, property panels, undo/redo, and a 3D viewport that renders 16 million voxels at 60 FPS without dropping a frame when the user edits?
+But what happens when you need a *tool*, a real desktop editor with a WPF UI, property panels, undo/redo, and a 3D viewport that renders 16 million voxels at 60 FPS without dropping a frame when the user edits?

 The answer isn't obvious.
 The WPF+MonoGame combination is famously hostile: flickering, input focus fights, DPI scaling bugs, and a frame cadence that isn't yours to control.
 Most attempts fall apart above a few thousand blocks.